38 Eastwood Drive, Suite 401

 The phone is the original direct response method and one that is still very much alive today.
 A recent study conducted by American Express Co. finds that 90% of respondents said they still want their inquiries handled by live representatives over the telephone.
 And, a BIA/Kelsey & Constat Local Commerce Monitor Wave study found that 65% of businesses rate phone calls as their highest quality lead source.

 That said there are many different types of phone numbers now available; local phone numbers, toll-free phone numbers, and vanity 800 toll-free numbers.
-However, when putting together an advertising strategy, it is important to understand that not all of these phone number types will perform well in all types of advertising.
+However, when creating an advertising strategy, it’s important to understand that not all of these phone number types will perform well in all types of advertising.

-The breakdown of pros and cons of each phone number type follows:
+The breakdown of the pros and cons of each phone number type follows:

 The study data shows that consumers have a 75.4 percent average higher recall for a vanity number over a numeric phone number.
 Vanity 800 numbers, like numeric toll-free numbers, provide businesses with critical call data via call tracking systems, but vanity 800 numbers are better at building strong credibility and brand image for a business.